North Korea Travel Guide

 The following airlines offer flights to/ from Pyongyang:

 - Air China – Flights to Beijing–Capital

 - Air Koryo – Flights to Beijing–Capital, Shanghai–Pudong, Shenyang, Vladivostok

-- Train number K27 runs between Beijing and Pyongyang, departing at 17:27 from Beijing Railway Station every Monday, Wednesday, Thursday and Saturday.
+- Departs: Beijing Railway Station every Monday, Wednesday, Thursday and Saturday at 17:27.

-- Train number K28 runs between Pyongyang and Beijing, departing at 10:10 from Pyongyang Railway Station every Monday, Wednesday, Thursday and Saturday.
+- Departs: from Pyongyang Railway Station every Monday, Wednesday, Thursday and Saturday at 09:55.

 As in any other country, there are public buses operating in North Korea but tourists don’t get to ride them.
-You will spend a lot of time on your private tour bus though.
+However, you will spend a lot of time on your private tour bus.

-There are many taxis operating in Pyongyang, but like the buses – tourists don’t get to use them.
+There are some taxis operating in Pyongyang, but like the buses, tourists don’t get to use them.

 Author: Darren McLean

 Darren McLean is an Australian full-time digital nomad who has spent 36 years on a slow meander around the globe, visiting all seven continents and 229 UN+ countries and territories.